 A lot of speakers have companion apps

-One thing to be aware of when it comes to multi-room audio is that regardless of which ecosystem you choose, you’re going to need an app.
-Unless you’re connecting via Bluetooth, basically all wireless speakers that let you play music simultaneously in multiple rooms require a dedicated app to help you keep everything under control.
-Another thing to be aware of is whether or not the apps are available on your OS of choice and notable features.
-For example, the Sonos app is available on both Android and iOS, but the Trueplay speaker tuning feature is iOS-only.
+One thing to keep in mind with multi-room audio is that no matter which ecosystem you choose, you will need an app.
+Unless you are using Bluetooth, nearly all wireless speakers that support synchronized playback across multiple rooms rely on a dedicated app to manage your setup.
+It is also important to check whether the app is available on your preferred operating system and what features it offers.
+For example, the Sonos app works on both Android and iOS, but its Trueplay speaker tuning feature is exclusive to iOS.

 Look out for music streaming compatibility